Method

 Highscore list

-This list contains a defined number of the current best models (lowest misfit).
-It is continuously updated at runtime.
-The highscore list length \(L_{\mathrm{hs}}\) (i.e. number of member models) is problem dependend: \(L_{\mathrm{hs}} = f_{\mathrm{len}} (N_{\mathrm{par}} -1)\), with \(N_{\mathrm{par}}\) being the number of model parameters. \(f_{\mathrm{len}}\) is configurable (chain_length_factor, default is 8).
+The BABO sampler uses a highscore list to keep track of the best models found so far.
+This list contains a fixed number of models.
+It is updated after every tested candidate model.
+The highscore list length \(L_{\mathrm{hs}}\) (i.e. number of member models) is problem dependent: \(L_{\mathrm{hs}} = f_{\mathrm{len}} (N_{\mathrm{par}} -1)\), with \(N_{\mathrm{par}}\) being the number of model parameters. \(f_{\mathrm{len}}\) is configurable (chain_length_factor, default is 8).

 alternate text